kkuchta/TSpell/README.md

 **Don't you code-shame me.** Ok, fine, you might like [css-only async chat](https://github.com/kkuchta/css-only-chat), [lambda-only url shortener](https://github.com/kkuchta/url_shortener), [disguising ruby as JS](https://kevinkuchta.com/2017/07/disguising-ruby-as-javascript/), or [a database in your browser tabs](https://github.com/kkuchta/tabdb).

-**Why do you write FAQs as a dialog for these projects instead of prose like a normal person?** Oh look, the README's about to end, no time to answ-
+**Why do you write FAQs for these projects as dialogs instead of prose like a normal person?** Oh look, the README's about to end, no time to answ-